vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-labs-engineer-faq/index.md

 That is why fixed scope and fixed time is so problematic, and the death march inevitable.
 And, the more the team sacrifices the quality of their work, the harder the work is to do.
 Though they might meet the deadline, the software will be of such low quality that maintaining it is going be challenging.

 Of course, none of this is caused by the actual deadline.
-It's caused by Waterfall incentive structures, and how the client's organization measures success as "on time, and on budget".
+It's caused by Waterfall incentive structures, and how company's organization measures success as "on time, and on budget".
 But, at what quality?

 There is another way to measure success in software development.
 It doesn't matter if you build something "on time and on budget" if the software isn't valuable to the users or the business in the first place.